pwhittlesea/pwhittlesea.github.com/_posts/2024-10-21-new-zealand-5.md

 ## Monday 10<sup>th</sup>: Sponsored by Wētā

-Today was the day where the heavens were set to open.
+Today was the day when the heavens were set to open.

 As all our planned activities had been cleared out, we were clear to pick whatever we wanted to do.
 Given the lack of clear skies, it had to be something indoors.